FusionAuth/fusionauth-site/site/_posts/2019-05-01-fusionauth-update-saml.md

 ---
 layout: blog-post
-title: "FusionAuth 1.6 Adds SAML Support and More"
+title: FusionAuth 1.6 Adds SAML Support and More
 description: FusionAuth 1.6 adds SAML support, Lambdas and much more in this new release.
 Download and upgrade now!
 author: Daniel DeGroff
 excerpt_separator: "<!--more-->"